The Art and Olfaction Awards: History

 Two Golden Pear statuettes, awarded at the 2016 Art and Olfaction Awards in Los Angeles.

-The Art and Olfaction Awards were founded in 2013 as a program of The Institute for Art and Olfaction in Los Angeles.
+The Art and Olfaction Awards were founded by Saskia Wilson-Brown in 2013 as a program of The Institute for Art and Olfaction in Los Angeles.
+The awards were inspired by a conversation between Wilson-Brown and perfumer Bruno Fazzolari, who suggested the idea.

 The first awards ceremony took place in April, 2014, at Goethe Institut Los Angeles.
 At this first event, awards were given in two categories: Independent and Artisan.

 In 2015, the awards expanded upon their existing categories by adding The Sadakichi Award for Experimental Work with Scent - named after the critic and writer Sadakichi Hartmann in honor of his failed scent concert from the early 20th century.
 The Sadakichi Award was added as "a new category aimed at recognizing innovative uses of scent beyond the bounds of commercial perfumery" - joining the artisan and independent awards to create what was intended as a broad snapshot of the diversity and creative potential in the field of perfume.

 The third annual Art and Olfaction Awards were held on May 6, 2016 at Hammer Museum as part of their public programming.
 The expanded event was hosted by artist and producer Zackary Drucker, and was free, open to the public, and live streamed on the internet.